 History of TREHA®

 Though trehalose was first discovered in 1832 by H.A.L.
 Wiggers in an ergot of rye, it was tremendously difficult to extract.
 This made it so prohibitively expensive to produce in quantity that it was considered a luxury item.
 In fact, for more than 160 years after its discovery, the practical use of trehalose was considered impossible.
-It wasn’t until 1994 when the Japanese food ingredient company Hayashibara Co., Ltd. developed a way to mass-produce trehalose from starch that it was able to be marketed commercially.
+It wasn’t until 1994 when the Japanese food ingredient company Hayashibara Co., Ltd. (Nagase Viita Co., Ltd. at present) developed a way to mass-produce trehalose from starch that it was able to be marketed commercially.

 Today, TREHA® is a Japanese go-to ingredient, used in many sorts of foods—both sweet and savory—to provide many functional benefits.
 TREHA®︎ increases the shelf-life and improves the texture of baked goods, stabilizes proteins, reduces freeze-thaw damage and improves flavor and aroma.
 But it’s not solely used in Japan; TREHA® is used as an ingredient in more than 25,000 products sold world-wide.